-This course is aimed at complete beginners with no previous knowledge of French and covers A1-A2 of the Common European Framework of References for Languages.
-After the course, students will be able to communicate with sympathetic native speakers using basic phrases in a variety of everyday situations.
+Discover your passion for languages with French for Beginners.
+After the course, you will be able to communicate with sympathetic native speakers using basic phrases in a variety of everyday situations.
+From basic greetings to ordering coffee, you'll be communicating with the locals in no time.

 - Greetings, titles and introductions